Light-induced half-quantized Hall effect and axion insulator: Alternative route towards Floquet Axion and Chern insulators

 As shown in Fig.~\ref{Fig:Quench_E_C_Lz30_togethe_030103}, we can find that the value of the gap of the top surface (red curve) can be tuned by the time duration parameters $T_{1}$ and $T_{2}$.
-In particular, when $T_{1}=T_{2}$ as shown in Fig.~\ref{Fig:Quench_E_C_Lz30_togethe_030103}(b1), the system becomes a semi-magnetic topological insulator phase, which is different from the original Axion and Chern insulator phases.
+In particular, when $T_{1}=T_{2}$ as shown in Fig.~\ref{Fig:Quench_E_C_Lz30_togethe_030103}(b1), the system becomes a semi-magnetic topological insulator phase, which is different from the original axion and Chern insulator phases.
+Finally, we note that higher half-integer quantized conductivities can also be realized through Floquet driving protocols in slightly more complicated related settings~\cite{yap2018photoinduced}.